 The Shred It comes prefilled with a long roll of paper to unravel, great if your Cockatoo has mastered other shredding toys.

 Spend valuable time bonding with your Cockatoo whilst keeping their clever mind active and engaged.

-Teach them some new skills with a Basketball Set; to identify colours and numbers with the Teacher Toy or to ride a Skateboard.
+Teach them to identify colours and numbers with the Teacher Toy.
 Remember to use positive reinforcement training methods to get the best results.